Ladder99/ladder99/setups/README.md

 ## Folders

-**vmc** is the 'default' setup, which comes with the MTConnect Agent - it supplies simulation data to the agent, which can be viewed in a browser.
+**test-vmc** is the 'default' setup, which comes with the MTConnect Agent - it supplies simulation data to the agent, which can be viewed in a browser.

-**ccs-pa** is the main testing ground for the pipeline, a work in progress.
+**test-pa** is the main testing ground for the pipeline, a work in progress.

-**mazak-mill** is another work in progress.

-**dev** is for development work on the agent html output.